tc9993/MechaCar-Statistical-Analysis/README.md

 <b>Figure 2.2:</b> Lot Summary Table
 </p>
 <p>
 In looking at the Total Summary Table (Figure 2.1), the design specifications of a variance within 100 PSI are being met as the variance is 62.29 PSI.
 However when drilling down into a Lot by Lot comparison (Figure 2.2), it appears that only Lots 1 & 2 are meeting the variance dictated in the design specifications with variances of .98 and 7.5 PSI respectively.
 Lot 3 has a variance of 170.3 PSI which does not meet the criteria and brings up the overall Variance in the Total Summary significantly.
-Lot 3 should be evaluated further to understand this unacceptable variance.
+Lot 3 should be evaluated further to understand this unacceptable amount of variance.
 </p>